-Children with non-malignant haematological disorders are likely to be seen within 2 months.
+Children with non-malignant haematological disorders are likely to be seen within one month.

 The Haematology/Oncology Service accepts referrals for children with cancer from Auckland, Northland, Waikato, Bay of Plenty, Taranaki and for some children from the Pacific Islands.
 The service also covers non-malignant haematology such as children with haemophilia, thalassaemia and sickle cell disease.